 When selecting "Hide cutter body", the backing plate supporting the cutter blades is removed, allowing to better follow the blades when the display is animated, as shown in the figures below:

-The figure below displays such a typical cutter head as offered by PTR-Tec, Germany.
+The figure below displays such a typical cutter head.
 These cutters can be sharpened in CnC cutter grinders.

 CoSIMT (i.e. Conical Side Milling Tool)